aderaaij/ardennl-gatsby/content/posts/2018-01-05--weekly-web-roundup-01/index.md

 - NPM released their [2017 stats on JavaScript frameworks](https://www.npmjs.com/npm/state-of-javascript-frameworks-2017-part-1).
 The numbers might not surprise you
 - DriveTribe also released a [React intersection observer](https://github.com/drivetribe/react-intersection) plugin.
 It looks really good.
 - A year is like decades in webdevelopment.
-Still, I feel like this React [best practices guide to writing React components](our-best-practices-for-writing-react-component) from the engineers musefind has some great advice that holds up.
+Still, I feel like this React [best practices guide to writing React components](our-best-practices-for-writing-react-component) from the engineers at musefind has some great advice that holds up.
 - On popular request there now is an [article about Code Splitting in the react guides](https://reactjs.org/docs/code-splitting.html).

 ### Accessibility